-At bottom, rules inspired by ABA Model Rule 8.4(g) have a "fundamental defect," which is that they "wrongly assume[] that the only attorney speech that is entitled to First Amendment protection is purely private speech that is entirely unrelated to the practice of law.
+At bottom, ABA Model Rule 8.4(g) has a "fundamental defect" because it "wrongly assumes that the only attorney speech that is entitled to First Amendment protection is purely private speech that is entirely unrelated to the practice of law.
 But the First Amendment provides robust protection to attorney speech."
-Rules inspired by ABA Model Rule 8.4(g) create doubt as to whether particular speech is permissible and, therefore, will inevitably chill lawyers' public speech.
-In all likelihood, it will chill speech on one side of viewpoints-that-express-bias-including-in-law-related-social-activities-2/?tid=a\inl&utm\term=.f4beacf8a086.
+ABA Model Rule 8.4(g) creates doubt as to whether particular speech is permissible and, therefore, will inevitably chill lawyers' public speech.
+In all likelihood, it will chill speech on one side of current political and social issues, while simultaneously creating little disincentive for lawyers who speak on the opposing side of these controversies.
+If so, public discourse and civil society will suffer from the ideological straitjacket that ABA Model Rule 8.4(g) seeks to impose on lawyers.